+44 (0)1223 330484

 • Hughes Hall Innominate Fund, for small grants

-University Financial Support
+University Financial Assistance Funds

-For these funds, you must consult your tutor, since some need the tutor to apply on your behalf, and all will need college support from either tutor or Senior Tutor.
+For these funds, you must consult your tutor, since some need the Tutor to apply on your behalf and all will need college support from either tutor or Senior Tutor.
+There is a helpful round-up of University financial assistance funds on the University website.
+The University provides several central sources of financial support including but limited to the following: